datahub-project/datahub/docs/how/updating-datahub.md

 ### Breaking Changes
 - #8810 - Removed support for SQLAlchemy 1.3.x.
 Only SQLAlchemy 1.4.x is supported now.
+- #8853 - The Airflow plugin no longer supports Airflow 2.0.x or Python 3.7.
+See the docs for more details.

 ### Potential Downtime